 IDEA ensures states and public agencies provide early intervention, special education, and related services to more than 7 million eligible children and youth with disabilities across the country, including infants and toddlers.
 Programs for young children with disabilities play a significant role in early childhood education and development.
-Ensuring that young children have access to inclusive early interventions during this critical period of development means that children will get the appropriate services and supports they need to be equipped for success in school.
+Ensuring that young children have access to inclusive early interventions during this fundamental period for learning, behavior, and health means that children will get the appropriate services and supports they need to be equipped for success in school.
+Under the original IDEA legislation, the federal government committed to cover 40% of the cost of special education, but legislative efforts to fully fund the program have not yet been realized.
+Currently, the federal contribution is around 14%, meaning states are required to make up a significant portion of the funding.

-November 29, 1975
+November 29, 1975 Enacted

-Enacted

-January 1, 1990

-Reauthorization and amended to IDEA
+January 1, 1990 Reauthorization and amended to IDEA